C-Style Arrays

 Exercise 1: Array Sum and Average

-Write a program that declares an array of 10 integers, and write two functions to calculate the sum and the average (the average should return a double).
-Verification method: manually add the numbers and compare the result with the program's output.
+Write a program that declares an array containing 10 integers, and write two functions to calculate the sum and the average (return the average as double).
+Verification method: manually add them up once and compare with the program output.

 Exercise 2: Matrix Transposition

-Write a function that transposes an N x M two-dimensional array into an M x N array.
-First, implement it with fixed sizes (transpose a 2x3 array into a 3x2 array), then consider: if the number of rows and columns also need to be parameters, can C-style arrays handle this?
+Write a function to transpose an N x M two-dimensional array into M x N. First implement it with a fixed size (2x3 transposed to 3x2), then think: can C-style arrays handle it if the number of rows and columns also needs to be parameters?

 Exercise 3: Fix the Out-of-Bounds Bug